MaanyaUpadhyaya/The-Weather-App/README.md

 * Now we will create a function that will push all the output into our HTML element so that we can display the weather details on the webpage.

+## How to use the project:

+1. Clone the repository or download the code into your system.
+2. Makesure all the 3 files are in the same folder and run the index.html.
+3. your project is ready

+## Happy Coding